janpeuker/awesome-tech-roles/README.md

 - [DWP Digital](https://dwpdigital.blog.gov.uk/2020/10/29/the-best-move-i-ever-made-my-career-change-to-infrastructure-services/) - (For comparison) Explains Infrastructure Services in a public service / government org which is often hardware based e.g. networking.
 - [Evoling ThoughtWorks internal IT](https://www.thoughtworks.com/en-sg/insights/blog/evolving-thoughtworks-internal-it-solve-broader-cross-cutting-problems) - Nice insight, more from consulting background but applicable to Tech as well.
 - [Google Data Center Security: 6 Layers Deep](https://www.youtube.com/watch?v=kd33UVZhnAA) - Stephanie Wong&apos;s YouTube video won numerous accolades and become the canonical reference for data center DevSecOps.
-- [How Google and Amazon scale up their huge IT operations](https://www.computerworld.com/article/2486298/here-s-how-google-and-amazon-scale-up-their-huge-it-operations.html) - Insight into hyperscalers' economies of scale in data center operations.
+- [How Google and Amazon scale up their huge IT operations](https://www.computerworld.com/article/2486298/here-s-how-google-and-amazon-scale-up-their-huge-it-operations.html) - Insight into hyperscalers&apos; economies of scale in data center operations.
 - [IT Operations (ITOps) Roles & Responsibilities](https://www.bmc.com/blogs/it-operations-roles/) - (For comparision) Traditional non-tech enterprises often use the "ITIL" framework and try to tweak Tech concepts into it by renaming roles e.g. "ITOps".
 - [Service Management & Operations Management Explained](https://www.bmc.com/blogs/it-service-management-vs-operations-management/) - (For comparison) Depending on the company SRE / DevOps or IT Ops own operations.
 This is a good overview of classic "ITIL" IT service management (ITSM) and IT operations management (ITOM) processes more often found in non-tech enterprises.
 - [Lean at Amazon](https://www.mckinsey.com/business-functions/operations/our-insights/when-toyota-met-e-commerce-lean-at-amazon) - For better or worse, Amazon is known for ruthless operational excellence including writing custom IT operations software (another good example is [McDonald&apos;s](https://aws.amazon.com/blogs/enterprise-strategy/revisiting-buy-vs-build-drawing-the-line/)).